mysql-otp/mysql-otp/README.md

 The encode and protocol test suites does not require a running MySQL server on localhost.

-To quickly setup a test environment, execute `.ci/prep.sh`, then execute `make tests`.
+To quickly setup a test environment, execute `make tests-prep`, then execute `make tests`.

 If you run `make tests COVER=1` a coverage report will be generated.
 Open `cover/index.html` to see that any lines you have added or modified are covered